 I often take a megadose of vitamin C in a powder that I mix with water when I feel a cold coming on, or even when I’m around people who are coughing and sneezing.
 What do you think about that?

-I haven’t seen any evidence that it would help.
+Dr. Swartzberg: I haven’t seen any evidence that it would help, nor is ther any theoretical basis why it should.
 But if you believe it will help, you may get a placebo effect, which can help as many as 30 percent of people.

 What about vitamin D for colds?